The Unit Titles Act 2010 is the law that covers all unit titles.

 Unit Titles Act 2010 (Legislation website)(external link)

 - Land Information New Zealand holds unit plans for all properties.
-You can order a copy of the unit plan through the LINZ website(external link).
+You can order a copy of the unit plan through the LINZ website.

 Unit Titles Regulations 2011